ahajri/CoteTransport/README.md

 ## Usage
-This is a prototype of an application that allow user to search many things by distance from transport station or near some train or metro or bus line, we'll start by ÎLe-de-France and testing it
+This is a prototype of an application that allow user to search many things by distance from transport station or near some train or metro or bus line, we'll start by ÎLe-de-France and test it there

 ## Developing